turbot/steampipe-docs/docs/pipes-ecosystem/overview.md

 - [Flowpipe](/docs/pipes-ecosystem/flowpipe) further enriches the platform with workflow orchestration.
 Flowpipe allows you to create "pipelines as code" to define workflows and other tasks that run in a sequence.
 With Flowpipe, you can turn your Steampipe insights into into action!

-- [Turbot Pipes](/docs/pipes-ecosystem/pipes) provides hosted cloud intelligence, automation & security platform built specifically for DevOps.
-Pipes provides a managed Steampipe database instances, shared Powerpipe dashboards & snapshots, Flowipipe triggers & pipelines, and more!
+- [Turbot Pipes](/docs/pipes-ecosystem/pipes) provides a hosted cloud intelligence, automation & security platform built specifically for DevOps.
+Pipes provides a managed Steampipe database instances, shared Powerpipe dashboards & snapshots, Flowpipe triggers & pipelines, and more!